 A debit card can be more convenient than cash.
 There’s no need to stop at the bank or ATM; you can just swipe your card at the register.
 If you use a service like CardValet, you can track your spending, check your balances, and set spending limits on your purchases to prevent going over budget.

-Some debit cards also offer fraud protection and prevent transactions from going through.
-For example, all of Southeast Bank’s debit cards include 24/7 fraud protection with SouthEast Verifi
+Some debit cards also offer fraud monitoring and prevent transactions from going through.
+For example, all of Southeast Bank’s debit cards include 24/7 fraud monitoring with SouthEast Verifi.

 However, debit cards don’t have the same benefits or consumer protections as credit cards.
 For example, you likely won’t earn points on purchases as you can with rewards credit cards, but some checking accounts may offer cashback rewards.